Tikbalang: Horse-like appearance

+a very tall and skinny black man, with a long face like a horse, the shins of his legs reaching above his head when squatting down...(he had) very long ears and nose and somewhat short horns on his forehead, very large and frightening eyes, and the mouth of a horse.

+Delgado also mentions the name "unglo" being used by the Visayans to refer to the same creature as the tikbalang.

 Superstitions

 Tikbalangs or Tigbolan scare travelers, lead them astray and play tricks on them such as making them return to an arbitrary path no matter how far they go or turn.
 This is counteracted by wearing one's shirt inside out.
 Another countermeasure is to ask permission out loud to pass by or, not to produce too much noise while in the woods in order not to offend or disturb the tikbalang.
 The "tigbolan" is a ghost which assumes a variety of forms, and sometimes confers a similar gift upon a certain favored individual.
 A superstition popular with the Tagalogs of Rizal Province is that Tikbalangs are benevolent guardians of elemental kingdoms.
 They are usually found standing at the foot of large trees looking around for anyone who dares to bestow malignancy on their kingdom's territory.